Onit Documentation

 Note: A user can be assigned multiple Admin Roles simultaneously.

-Important: The Admin Roles discussed here are entirely different than the Roles that you create within a Wizard.
+Important: The Admin Roles discussed here differ entirely from those you create within a Wizard.
 Other than both having the word “role” in their name, these two entities have nothing in common.

 Security Layer: User Groups

-The primary purpose of this security layer is to grant users Roles Based Access Control (RBAC) to transactions, even if they aren’t transaction Participants.
+This security layer primarily aims to grant users Role-Based Access Control (RBAC) to transactions, even if they aren’t Participants.

 For example, let’s say that your Contract App automatically (and conditionally) assigns a few Participants to every transaction, such as a Requester, a Legal Approver, and a Finance Approver.
-Let’s also say, however, that there are a static group of administrators that need access to every single transaction.
+However, Let’s also say that a static group of administrators needs access to every transaction.

 To set this up, you’ll need two things:

-• A User Group that you created (like Admins from our example above).
-This is created at the corporation-level, and is then available to all apps.
+• A User Group you created (like Admins from our example above).
+This is created at the corporation level and is then available to all apps.

 • A Role that you created.
 This is created at the app-level, inside of an app's Wizard.